 Approach Proposed.
-The project will continue the existing two-man Traffic Enforcement Unit to enforce all traffic laws through evaluation of high collision areas, patrolling roadways with heavy traffic flow, issuing citations for traffic violations and implementing traffic safety checkpoints and saturation patrols.
+The project will increase the traffic unit by two (2) officers resulting in a traffic unit consisting of one supervisor and four officers.
 The traffic officers will receive training necessary for the effective and aggressive enforcement of traffic laws.
-The officers will also serve as members of the York County Multi-Jurisdictional Traffic Enforcement Unit and participate in county-wide implementation of traffic safety checkpoints and saturation patrols.
+Traffic enforcement activities will include enforcement of all traffic laws.
+The enforcement activity will be accomplished through evaluation of high collision areas, patrolling roadways with heavy traffic flow, issuing citations for traffic violations and implementing traffic safety checkpoints and saturation patrols.
+The traffic unit will serve as a member of the York County Multi-Jurisdictional Traffic Enforcement Unit and will participate in the countywide implementation of traffic safety checkpoints and saturation patrols.
+The traffic unit will also engage in educational activities concerning traffic safety issues and will work with local judges to explain the goals and objectives of the grant project.
 The project will utilize the Public Affairs Director, in coordination with the Captain of Patrol and Chief of Police, to send out press releases to announce the grant award and to develop and implement public awareness/education campaigns for statewide and national highway safety emphases.
-The project will reduce the number of traffic violations and incidents, while increasing DUI arrests.

 Description of Budget.
-The project will fund Personnel @ \$89,126 (includes salaries and fringe benefits for two [2] officers); Travel @ \$40,578 (includes in-state patrol mileage, and mileage and per diem for training for two [2] officers); and Other @ \$200 (includes two hundred [200] VHS video tapes).
+The project will fund Personnel @ \$85,394 (includes salaries and fringe benefits for two [2] Traffic Officers); Travel @ \$48,606 (includes in-state patrol and training mileage and training per diem); Equipment @ \$35,706 (includes two [2] radars, [2] in-car video cameras, two [2] portable radios and two [2] vehicle radios); and Other @ \$4,166 (includes two [2] digital cameras, two hundred [200] VHS video tapes, two [2] Passive Alcohol Sensors, two [2] GPS handheld units, two [2] sets of stop sticks, pager service, cell phone service, two [2] in-car GPS antennas).